cswclui/katacoda-scenarios-1/mstran-004/intro.md

 The objective of the secenario is to get an example of an asynchronous version of the *Fortune Cookies* microservice oriented application (MOA) installed and up and running.
 Then, once running, the added objective is to understand the structure and mechanics of the MOA.

+This asynchronous version of *Fortune Cookies* is based on the event-driven architecture pattern.
+In an event-driven architecture messages are published and consumed between microservices using a message broker.
+When a message is received a microservice will execute behavior special to the event described in the message.
+For example, when the `sender` microservice receives an `onFortunesMessageReceived` message, it will use that fortune in the message for its sending behavior.

 ![logo](mstran-004/assets/async-architecture.png)

+The benefit of using messages is that the behavior is "fire and forget".
+Unlike an HTTP `request/response` interaction which is inherently blocking, one a message is sent onto the broker, no further response is expected or needed.
+The assumption in play is that interested parties will receive the message and process it in their own way, in their own time.

 ## What you'll be doing